 Believe it or not, I didn’t even appreciate it when I started making money from it.
 I worked in watchmaking full-time and went to school full-time.
 I completely paid my tuition in full just by working as a full-time watchmaker.

 I started to appreciate watchmaking when I realized a lot of my watchmaking characteristics were leaking into my everyday life.
-Watchmaking characteristics such as analytical ability, mechanical breakdown, a/b testing, process of elimination, deduction, etc. made every facet of my life exponentially easier.
+Watchmaking characteristics such as analytical ability, mechanical breakdown, a/b testing, the process of elimination, deduction, etc. made every facet of my life exponentially easier.

-Once I realized that, I double-downed on everything I was doing.
+Once I realized that I double-downed on everything I was doing.
 I was paying more attention to everything watchmaking related.